rkiman/wdwarfdate/README.md

 Example usage
 -------------

 Getting right to it, let's make and example on how to estimate the ages of a couple of white dwarfs using *wdwarfdate*.
-First let's define the effective temperatures and surface gravity for both white dwarfs.
+First let's define the effective temperatures and surface gravity for both white dwarfs ([Cummings et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJ...866...21C/abstract)).

 ```python
 import wdwarfdate    # Import the code wdwarfdate